Upper Body Workouts: 8 Best Push-Ups for Bigger Chest Muscles

 - Keep your elbows tucked in close to your body

 Have you mastered push-ups?
 Ready to take it to the next level?
-Then try out these eight challenging push-up variations:
+Then try out these eight challenging push-up variations for a tough chest workout:

 1. Clap Push-up